-Fees are calculated based on a single in-person module fee of £5,660 and a single online module fee of £3,315 and can be paid on a module-by-module basis.
+Fees are calculated based on a single online module fee of £3,315 and can be paid on a module-by-module basis.

 A single module fee includes the two supporting courses, Analysing and Exploring the Arts and an Independent Study Project in Asian Art History.